 In many extensions of the Standard Model, the top quark plays a special role.
-Composite Higgs models, for instance, generally predict sizeable deviations for the top quark electro-weak couplings [248].
-Precise measurements of top electro-weak couplings can therefore constrain broad classes of composite Higgs scenarios [196].
+Composite Higgs models, for instance, generally predict sizeable deviations for the top quark electro-weak couplings [306].
+Precise measurements of top electro-weak couplings can therefore constrain broad classes of composite Higgs scenarios [251].

 As the top quark escaped scrutiny at the previous generation of electron-positron colliders, its interactions with the neutral gauge bosons of the Standard Model are relatively poorly constrained.
 Studies of top quark pair production at hadron colliders have characterized the strong interaction of the top quark in detail, and single top quark production and top quark decay are a sensitive probe of the charged-current interaction.
 The interactions with the photon and Z-boson have only become accessible with the observation of rare associated production processes, such as $pp \to t\bar{t}X$ and $pp \to tXq$, with $X = \gamma, Z$ (and H, of course; a discussion of the interaction of the top quark with the Higgs boson is left for ??).
-Recent comparisons of cross section measurements to SM predictions have reached a precision of 10-15%, with statistical, experimental and theoretical uncertainties contributing with roughly equal weight [249].
+Recent comparisons of cross section measurements to SM predictions have reached a precision of 10-15%, with statistical, experimental and theoretical uncertainties contributing with roughly equal weight [307].
+Top quark EW operators can also be constrained through loop-level effects of off-shell degrees-of-freedom in the top quark pair production rate [308], which could provide complementary bounds of competitive precision for some Wilson coefficients.